 These vary across all institutions so it's important to contact each university individually.
 European Union (EU) students are charged the same as those from the UK; those from outside the EU will face higher fees.

 Universities in England can charge domestic and EU students up to £9,250 per year for undergraduate study.
 In Wales EU students can be charged up to £4,046 and in Northern Ireland the limit is £3,925.
 Scotland does not charge undergraduate fees for domestic or EU students.

 Funding to study in the UK

-As an international student, you can fund your study through savings, family support and loans.
+As an international student, you can fund your course through savings, family support and loans.
 You could also secure grants from your home government to pay for fees and living costs.

 Scholarships and awards from institutions and charitable trusts can help, and these vary depending on the university and your personal circumstances.